lrse/whycon/README.md

 ### ROS

+Only LTS versions are targeted.
+At the moment, Indigo and Kinetic are targeted.

+#### Dependencies

+It is recommended to install required dependencies using

+    rosdep install -y --from-path <path to whycon source package directory>

+**NOTE**: it is recommended to use OpenCV 3 since it is actually latest stable version.
+In ROS Kinetic this is installed by default.
+On ROS Indigo, you should install it by doing:

+    apt-get install ros-indigo-opencv3

+#### Compilation

 The main directory should be placed inside a catkin workspace source-space (e.g.: ~catkin_ws/src).
 It can then be compiled simply by:

     catkin_make

+Or, if you are using catkin-tools

+    catkin build

 ### Standalone

+**NOTE**: as previously mentioned, this version is not actively maintained and cannot provide support for it

 The standalone version requires you to take care of installing the correct dependencies: OpenCV and Boost.
 If you are on Ubuntu, simply perform the following: